 Past Sargent Shriver Excellence in Community Service Award Recipients

-2020-21: Heart of Florida Health Center, Episcopal Children's Services
+2020-21: Heart of Florida Health Center and Episcopal Children's Services

 2019-20: Daria Nicole Stone, Leslie, Knott, Letcher, & Perry Head Start Program